This new razor wants you to forget about price, gimmicks—and shave like an engineer

 The handle’s got heft.

 Comprised of five pieces of metal, it immediately feels more throwback than throwaway.
-This is exactly what ShaveLogic is aiming for.
+This is exactly what Shavelogic is aiming for.

 Between its handle and its blades—which attach to the handle via a magnet—the company has filed 158 patents around the world, and established a new razor factory in Illinois, which Wilson believes positions it to deliver a better product for a comparable price to Gillette’s top razor.
 (Gillette’s ProGlide Shield costs $22 with four blades; ShaveLogic’s intro pack with four blades is $25.)